zorael/kameloso/README.md

 * compiler segfaults are back.
 * experimental `automodes` plugin, please test.
 * the `printer` plugin can now save logs to disk.
 Regenerate your configuration file and enable it with `saveLogs` set to `true`.
 It can either write lines as they are received, or buffer writes to write with a cadence of once every PING, configured with `bufferedWrites`.
 By default only homes are logged; configurable with the `logAllChannels` knob.
 Needs testing and feedback.
-* direct **imgur** links are now rewritten to the non-direct HTML page so we can get a meaningful page title, as we do stale YouTube ones.
+* direct **imgur** links are now rewritten to the non-direct HTML pages so we can get a meaningful page title, as we do with stale YouTube ones.
 * all* (non-service) plugins can now be toggled as enabled or disabled in the configuration file.
 Regenerate it to get the needed entries.

 # Getting started